roddoart/gMUXBypass/README.md

 - Generates a configurable 650Hz PWM signal to control the backlight
 - The PWM is configured with 16 pre-defined settings, similar than the one proposed the original Apple hardware
 - The settings can be changed by pressing 1/2 second on the BIL (Backlight Indicator Led) button of your MBP
+- Pressing several time or keeping your finger on the button will allow to cycle through all the settings.
+When Max brightness mode is reached, the loop restart at lower brightness.

 ## Hardware modification
 The design requires 1 wire to be soldered, to connect :